German Easter Traditions, Facts and Customs- Easter in Germany!

 German Easter Chocolates

-What would a holiday in Germany be without CHOCOLATE!
-Fortunately, you can get many of your favorite German Chocolates in special Easter Shapes and Packaging here in the US.
-Not only do I tuck these delicious treats into Easter Baskets and Paper Mache Eggs… I also like to give a nice box of German Easter Chocolates to friends as a small gift. (“Adult” chocolates filled with Marzipan and liquor are available!)
+What would a holiday in Germany be without chocolate?
+Fortunately, you can get many of your favorite German Chocolates in special Easter Shapes and Packaging in the US.
+I tuck these delicious treats into Easter Baskets and paper mache eggs, and I also like to give a nice box of German Easter Chocolates to friends as a small gift. (“Adult” chocolates filled with Marzipan and liquor are available!)

-One of my favorite things to for the Easter Meal… either breakfast, Easter dinner, or just a Kaffee… is sprinkle small themed chocolates around the table as an edible decoration.
-Just be careful not to put anything hot on it!
-Or you have a mess!
+One of my favorite things to do for the Easter Meal, either breakfast, Easter dinner, or just a Kaffee, is sprinkle small themed chocolates around the table as an edible decoration.
+Just be careful not to put anything hot on it, or you’ll have a mess!

 Order German Easter Chocolates HERE–> Buy German Easter Chocolates